Tribal art > African mask > Ikwara Mask

 The African art Punu and its African masks of ancestors.

 Watch the video

 This African mask for ikwara was used, according to Alisa LaGamma, during difficult palavers.
-A vigilante mask dancing on small stilts, he is wearing a toque with short side duvets.
-Scarifications are written diagonally on the face covered with a locally abraded black patina.
-Abrasions.
-Black patina.
-Discreet red pigment highlights.
+A vigilante mask dancing on small stilts, he is wearing a headband tinged with dark red with a top hat with short side duvets.
+Linear scarifications are inscribed on the face covered with a locally abraded black patinaAbrasions, erosions.
+Black and burgundy patina.

-The white masks of Gabon, itengi, (pl. bitengi) were associated with the various secret societies of Gabon, including the Bwiti, Bwete , and the Mwiri , the latter spanning several levels of initiation, to which all Punu men belonged, and whose emblem was the caiman.
+The white masks of Gabon, itengi, (pl. bitengi) were associated with the various secret societies in Gabon, including the Bwiti, Bwete , and the Mwiri ("diriger"), the latter spanning several levels of initiation, to which all Punu men belonged, and whose emblem was the Caiman.
 The Punu did not involve any masks in the rituals of the Bwiti, unlike Tsogo .
 These powerful secret societies, which also had a judicial function, had several dances, including the leopard dance, the Esomba, the Mukuyi, and the dance of the Okuyi, on high stilts, remaining the most widespread.

 Source (L. Perrois)

 Sold for 890.00 €

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 You could also be interested by these items